 19. Teli Ka Mandir

 Teli ka Mandir is an old historic Hindu temple located within the Gwalior Fort.
 It is dedicated to Lord Shiva, Lord Vishnu, and Lord Matrikas, it has been variously dated between the early 8th and early 9th century CE.

 20. Scindia Museum

-The west wing of the magnificent Jai Vilas Palace was converted into a museum by the late Rajmata Vijaya Raje Scindia in the memory of her beloved husband and Maharaja of Gwalior Shrimant Jiwajirao Scindia.
-This beautiful Palace Museum was inaugurated by Dr. Sarvapalli Radhakishnan, the then president of India.
+The west wing of the magnificent Jai Vilas Palace was converted into a museum by the late Rajmata Vijaya Raje Scindia in memory of her beloved husband and Maharaja of Gwalior Shrimant Jiwajirao Scindia.
+This beautiful Palace Museum was inaugurated by Dr. Sarvapalli Radhakishnan, the then-president of India.

 21. Tomb of Ghaus Mohammed

 The Tomb of Mohammad Ghaus was built in the 16th century AD during Akbar’s rule as the resting place of Mohammad Ghaus, the Sufi saint, advisor to the Mughal Emperor Akbar, and music teacher to Tansen.
 Ghaus Mohammed was an Afghan Prince who later converted into a Sufi saint.
 The building walls are beautifully crafted of fine latticework, and the building is a fine example of Mughal architecture.
 It is located on the way to Gwalior fort near Hazira from Railway Station.

 22. Captain Roop Singh Stadium

 Located in the heart of the city, Captain Roop Singh Stadium is a cricket ground in Gwalior city.
 It was originally a hockey stadium named after great Indian hockey player Roop Singh.
 In February 2010 history was created at the Roop Singh Stadium when Sachin Tendulkar scored a double century in an ODI cricket match and became the first-ever International cricketer to do that.